tuzhucheng/Castor/mp_cnn/README.md

 ## Optional Dependencies

 To optionally visualize the learning curve during training, we make use of https://github.com/lanpa/tensorboard-pytorch to connect to [TensorBoard](https://github.com/tensorflow/tensorboard).
-These projects require TensorFlow as a dependency, so you need to install TensorFlow before running the commands below.
 After these are installed, just add `--tensorboard` when running the training commands and open TensorBoard in the browser.

 ```sh
 pip install tensorboardX